TonyKazanjian/AndroidCodingChallenge/README.md

 One thing that can happen is that device rotation can repeatedly fire off new AsyncTasks unless setRetainInstance(true) is called on the Fragment in which AsyncTask is executing.

 A way to manage both these issues is to use AsyncTaskLoader instead.
-The Loader keeps data among configuration changes, so it will not try to fetch data again when a lifecycle is affected by rotation
+The Loader keeps data among configuration changes, so it will not try to fetch data again when a lifecycle is affected by rotation.